Barbara Grosz

 Grosz is also central to Harvard's Embedded EthiCS program, developed with philosopher Alison Simmons and collaborators.
 The program integrates ethics modules directly into computer science courses rather than isolating ethical reasoning in a single standalone class.

 The approach grew out of Grosz's course Intelligent Systems: Design and Ethical Challenges.
-Harvard's account says student demand for more ethics-integrated computing instruction helped lead to the broader program.
+Harvard's account says student demand for more ethics-integrated computing instruction helped lead to the broader program, and the program now typically provides modules for ten courses each semester.
 Embedded EthiCS treats ethical reasoning as part of technical formation: students should learn not only what systems they can build, but whether and how they should build them.

 AI100 and Long-Range Assessment